typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Important]
 Don't forget to `commit` after executing a `define` query.
-Otherwise, anything you have defined is NOT committed to the original database that is running on the TypeDB server.
+Otherwise, any changes will NOT be committed to the database.
 When using one of the TypeDB Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the TypeDB Console, we use the `commit` command.
 </div>